groupdocs-assembly-cloud/docs/content/assembly/developer-guide/working-with-lists.md

 ## Sample Data Source

-The following XML and JSON data sources represent a list of persons, described by their names and ages.
+The following XML and JSON data sources represent a list of persons, described by their names and ages:

 <table>
 <thead>